rapid7/insightconnect-plugins/plugins/armorblox/help.md

 # Description

 Armorblox secures enterprise communications over email and other cloud office applications with the power of Natural Language Understanding.
 The Armorblox platform connects over APIs and analyzes thousands of signals to understand the context of communications and protect people and data from compromise.
 Over 56,000 organizations use Armorblox to stop BEC and targeted phishing attacks, protect sensitive PII and PCI, and automate remediation of user-reported email threats.
 Armorblox was featured in the 2019 Forbes AI 50 list and was named a 2020 Gartner Cool Vendor in Cloud Office Security.
-Founded in 2017, Armorblox is headquartered in Sunnyvale, CA and backed by General Catalyst and Next47.
+Founded in 2017, Armorblox is headquartered in Sunnyvale, CA and backed by General Catalyst and Next47

 # Key Features

-Identify key features of plugin.
+* Fetches armorblox detected incidents for the input tenant.
+* Retrieves the remedation action for a given incident.

 # Requirements